 About Caravan Tours

-Not quite 300 years old, Caravan Tours started as a family owned Tour Company back in 1952.
-We are now a second-generation family operated Tour Company offering all inclusive, fully guided tours throughout the United States plus Canada, Panama, Guatemala and Costa Rica.
+Not quite 300 years old, Caravan Tours started as a family-owned Tour Company back in 1952.
+We are now a second-generation family-operated Tour Company offering fully guided tours throughout the United States plus Canada, Panama, Guatemala, and Costa Rica.

 Why Travel with Caravan?